jclee264/Creative-Coding-Challenge/README.md

         * Then I started to figure out how to output text behind the circles in the outside row and column.
 To do this, I added a text output statement after each ellipse drawn in the first row and column.
 I adjusted the x and y values of the text string so it would output in the middle of each ellipse and voila.
-        * Then the tricky part, firguring out how to output text behind the other curves in the inside rows and columns.
+        * I was going to output text behind the other curves, but decided that would be way too messy and would take away from the cool colour changing effect across the table.
-          The most confusing part of doing this was trying to figure out which x and y values to put in the text statement.
 </body>